aswinaus/Reinforcement-Learning/README.md

 Implement the GRPO algorithm's update rule, using the cosine_similarity_reward as the reward signal to adjust the policy network's parameters.
-Set up a training loop where you repeatedly sample questions, get responses from your RAG system, calculate the reward, and update the policy.
+Set up a training loop where repeatedly sample questions, get responses from tge RAG system, calculate the reward, and update the policy.

 From <https://colab.research.google.com/github/aswinaus/Assignments/blob/main/Agent_RewardFunction_CosineSimilarity_GroundTruth.ipynb?pli=1#scrollTo=wtwCsHlESzC0>